-the world as I see it

-Our final stop was at the Shore temple, seated on the shores of the Bay of Bengal.
+Our final stop was the Shore temple, seated on the Bay of Bengal littoral.
 Unlike the previous structures that are carved, this is a built temple.
 Located so close to the coast, the salt has taken its toll on the stone temple.
 In order to check the damage, a few years ago, the Archaeological Survey of India (ASI) applied a paper pulp treatment to absorb the salt from the stones and prevent further destruction of the monument.
 A water-repellent chemical coating was then applied on to the surface of the stones, which was a bad idea because it has been reduced to bits and pieces that cling to the stone surface in white patches, marring the beauty of the temple.

 The people sitting on the lawns around the temple come there for different reasons.
 Some of them are architecture students looking for inspiration, some look at it as a nice reading spot while a few others just come to enjoy the gentle sea-breeze which is a huge relief from the ruthless heat in Tamil Nadu.
 Me, I soaked in all the sea-breeze that I could before it was time to get rolling.
 Out here, the breeze is never enough!

 Okay, it isn’t that bad, but you know me, I like to exaggerate at times.